BuzzCutNorman/tap-mssql/README.md

 meltano config tap-mssql set sqlalchemy_url_query.driver "ODBC Driver 18 for SQL Server"
 ```

 When using `pyodbc` `sqlalchemy_url_query.TrustServerCertificate` let SQLAlchemy know whether to trust server signed certificates when connecting to SQL Server.
+Using this will correct the connection error of
 ```bash
 meltano config tap-mssql set sqlalchemy_url_query.TrustServerCertificate yes
 ```